pixyj/conceptgrapher/README.md

 ==============

-Concept Grapher is a django project that complements tutorials through quizzes to test your understanding each concept before you move on the next one.
+Concept Grapher is a django project that complements tutorials using quizzes to test your understanding each concept before you move on the next one.

 How does it work?
 ----------------